-The ICCC provided examples of PREA Supervisor Unannounced logbooks from each housing unit, kitchen and infirmary spanning over the last year.
+The RNCC provided examples of PREA Supervisor Unannounced logbooks from each housing unit, kitchen and infirmary spanning over the last year.
 These logbooks cover both day and night shift.
 The unannounced log pages identify and document unannounced rounds by supervisors across all shifts at separate housing units during different times of the tour of duty.
-The Auditor reviewed every duty post log on security posts during the site review tour confirming that these unannounced rounds are being conducted.
+The Auditor reviewed multiple duty post log on security posts during the site review tour confirming that these unannounced rounds are being conducted.

 During the interview process, the Auditor interviewed an intermediate or higher-level supervisory staff about unannounced rounds.
 The supervisor was asked if he conducted unannounced rounds and if he documented those rounds.
 The supervisor stated that, "Yes, he performs unannounced rounds and that they are documented on the 'Unannounced Rounds Logbook.'"
 When asked how the supervisor would prevent staff from alerting other staff members about unannounced rounds.
-The supervisor responded that he staggers both his rounds and what buildings he enters at random times.
+The supervisor responded that he staggers his rounds and changes his routine.